Affine Deligne-Lusztig varieties and folded galleries governed by chimneys: Preliminaries

 \subsection{Galleries and chimneys}

-We direct the reader to~\cite{MST1} and to our more recent work~\cite{MNST} with Naqvi for all background concerning combinatorial galleries and chimneys.
-In this section, we briefly recall only those concepts which play a key role this paper.
+We direct the reader to~\cite{MST1} and to our more recent work~\cite{MNST} with Naqvi for all background concerning combinatorial galleries, labeled folded alcove walks, and chimneys.
+In this section, we briefly recall only those concepts which play a key role in this paper.

 Every choice of a sub-root system, and hence choice of a standard spherical parabolic subgroup $P$, determines a $P$-\emph{chimney} in the $0$-sheet as defined in \cite[Def.~3.1]{MNST}.
 While formally a collection of half-apartments in the $0$-sheet, chimneys are represented by \emph{$P$-sectors}, which are regions of $\cA$ lying between pairs of adjacent hyperplanes for all positive roots in the defining sub-root system associated to $P$, and which go off to infinity in the other root directions.
 An important special case occurs when the sub-root system is the empty set and $P=B$, in which case chimneys are maximal simplices in the spherical building at infinity, represented by parallel sectors in $\cA$; equivalently, by Weyl chambers.
 See \cite[Rmk.~3.2]{MNST} for more background on the geometric interpretation.